-You found a loose dog, posted him with our partners Pet FBI / Helping Lost Pets and now you’ve received a phone call from a potential owner.
+You found a loose dog, posted him with our partner Pet FBI and now you’ve received a phone call from a potential owner.
 Great job!
 What next?
 How do you make sure you are returning the dog to the right person?

 When someone calls in response to an ad and/or flyer you have posted for the dog you found, ask the caller’s name and telephone number and tell him/her that you will call back right away.
 This will give you their information in case you need it later.

 Call back and then let the person inquiring describe the dog including unique identifying characteristics. (i.e. scars, tattoo, behaviors, color patterns, etc.) If the dog was found with a collar, ask them to describe the collar color and pattern.

 Ask the owner to provide Proof of Ownership via email or text which should include some of the following documents:

 - Vet records (call their vet to confirm)